Our methodology

 A psychometric assessment

-Our algorithm models the relationship between the respondent's ability and the parameters associated with each question.
-The measure generated by the model is then geometrically transformed to a score between 0 and 100.
+The TASK™ algorithm models the relationship between the respondent's ability and the parameters associated with each question.
+The measurement generated by the model is then geometrically transformed into a score between 0 and 100.

 As such, a TASK™ score depends on: